asc-community/MxEngine/README.md

 ## Answers to some questions:
 - Is it possible to build MxEngine under Linux/MacOS/other system?
-	> Probably not in the current project state.
-There are some things which I still need to do before engine can be cross-platform at least on desktops.
+	> MxEngine supports Windows/Linux builds.
+Unluckly, other systems are not supported out-of-box for now.
 If you want to help with porting library to other systems, consider reading [PR guideline](https://github.com/asc-community/MxEngine/issues/5).
 - Whats the roadmap for the engine?
 Which features can I expect to see, if I follow this repository?
 	> I put all features and not-fixed bugs to the public [trello board](https://trello.com/b/lfPsihUY/mxengine).
 If you want to see some specific feature in engine, which is not mentioned already, you can request it in [feature request](https://github.com/asc-community/MxEngine/issues/4) issue
 - Why do you do this project?
 How long are you planning to develop the engine?
 Will it one day be better than UE/Unity/Godot?